scarpazza/battlecruiser/README.md

 Keys shaded in blue are those I remapped.
 Keys in bright white are keys for which I haven't found a binding yet.

-In a nutshell, you can associate any extra function key via an elistp expression like:
+In a nutshell, you can associate any extra function key via an elisp expression like:

     (global-set-key (kbd "C-, 8") 'comment-region)